Thomas-Matheus/thomas-matheus/README.md

 My name is Thomas.

-I'm a software engineer who loves technology, development, open source and everything related to it and I currently live in Berlin, Germany.
+I'm a software engineer who loves technology, development, open source and everything related to it and I currently live in München, Germany.

 How you can find me.